Learn what you can do before an emergency happens to help keep you safe and recover more quickly.

-For rural and rural residential allotments, a 25m wide slashed or grazed area around houses and sheds, and fuel reduced along boundaries is required (and 25m clearance to neighbour’s assets).
+- For rural and rural residential allotments, a 25m wide mown, slashed or heavily grazed area around houses and sheds, and fuel reduced along boundaries is required (and 25m clearance to neighbour’s assets).

-Fire hazards will continue to be monitored and appropriate action needs to be undertaken by all property owners to maintain their assets throughout the declared fire danger period.
+- Fire hazards will continue to be monitored and appropriate action needs to be undertaken by all property owners to maintain their allotment throughout the declared fire danger period.

 Where works are not completed within the time frame nominated on a Fire Direction notice, Council will arrange for the works to be done and invoice the owner.
 An on-the spot infringement of $1600+ will also be issued.

 When managing clippings, pruned branches and fine fuels, please note NO burning off is allowed in any residential, business or industrail zones without a permit.
 Permits are not able to be obtained during the fire danger period.

 The Fire Danger Period started on 28 October 2019 and will conclude on a date determined by the CFA in Autumn 2020.
 NO burnoffs are allowed during this time without a permit (from Council or CFA).

 Remember that being prepared for the fire season requires ongoing works such as managing any re-growth.
 Your preparation must, however, extend beyond just the fuel load – refer to the CFA website.

 Please also consider how you can help others in your community with their preparation.